Marathon Oil: History

+In 1959, the Ohio Oil Company acquired Detroit based Aurora Oil Company which operated Speedway 79 stations and became an Ohio Oil subsidiary.

+In 1962, the Speedway 79 and Marathon fuel stations were consolidated under the Marathon name and the Ohio Oil Company is renamed Marathon Oil Company.

 In 1981, Mobil made a hostile takeover offer to buy the company.
 However, the board of Marathon Oil rejected the offer and instead sold the company to United States Steel.
 A legal battle ensued thereafter.

 In 1990, the headquarters was moved to Houston, Texas, but the company's refining subsidiary maintained its headquarters in Findlay, Ohio.

 In 1984, Marathon purchased the U.S. unit of Husky Energy for $505 million.

-In 1998, Marathon and Ashland Global contributed their refining operations to Marathon Ashland Petroleum LLC, now Marathon Petroleum.
+In 1998, Marathon and Ashland Global contributed their refining operations to Marathon Ashland Petroleum LLC (MAP), now Marathon Petroleum.

 In 2001, USX, the holding company that owned United States Steel and Marathon, spun off the steel business and, in 2002, USX renamed itself Marathon Oil Corporation.

 In 2003, Marathon sold its Canadian operations to Husky Energy.

 In 2003, the company sold its interest in the Yates Oil Field to Kinder Morgan for $225 million.

-In 2007, Marathon acquired Western Oil Sands for $6.6 billion and gained ownership of its 20% stake in the Athabasca oil sands in northern Alberta and other assets in the midwestern United States.
+In 2007, Marathon acquired Western Oil Sands for $6.6 billion and gained ownership of its 20% stake in the Athabasca oil sands in northern Alberta, Canada and other assets in the midwestern United States.

 In 2011, Marathon completed the corporate spin-off of Marathon Petroleum, distributing a 100% interest to its shareholders.

 In June 2013, Marathon sold its Angolan oil and gas field to Sinopec for $1.52 billion.

 In September 2013, Marathon sold a 10% stake in an oil and gas field offshore Angola for $590 million to Sonangol Group.

 In October 2014, the company sold its business in Norway to Det Norske Oljeselskap ASA for $2.1 billion.

 In 2017, it sold its interests in the Athabasca oil sands for $2.5 billion and acquired assets in the Permian Basin for $1.2 billion.

-In March 2018, it sold its assets in Libya for $450 million to Total SE.
+In March 2018, it sold its assets in Libya for $450 million to TotalEnergies SE.

-In 2020, the company derived 13% of its revenues from sales to Marathon Petroleum and 12% of its revenues from sales to Koch Industries.
+In December 2022, the company acquired assets in the Eagle Ford from Ensign Natural Resources for $3.0 billion in cash.

+In November 2024, ConocoPhillips acquired the company in a $22.5 billion transaction.

+Lawsuits

+In July 2024, Marathon agreed to a $241.5 million settlement with the US Department of Justice and the Environmental Protection Agency to resolve allegations of failing to obtain required permits at dozens of the company's oil and gas facilities on the Fort Berthold Indian Reservation in North Dakota and releasing thousands of tons of illegal air pollution as a result.
+The settlement included Marathon denying liability for the allegations but agreeing to pay a $64.5 million civil penalty, the largest fine ever imposed for violations of the Clean Air Act from stationary sources, as well as agreeing to invest $177 million to bring its facilities into compliance.